 Can you pick me up at the airport?

 Yes, we can pick you up in Phuket airport.
-The ride to the camp takes about 1 hour and costs 1,200 Baht (or 1,500 Baht for late night flight arrivals).
-To organize your airport transfer please email your flight itinerary to: email@example.com
+Our taxi service has the Sha Plus certification so ride feeling at ease that the vehicles are clean and the staff are fully vaccinated.
+The ride to the camp takes about 1 hour and costs 1,200 Baht.
+To organize your airport transfer please email your flight itinerary to: firstname.lastname@example.org

 Do you organize fights?

 Yes, we organize fights for our guests.
 If you are interested in fighting please speak to Tuk or Fin.
 It usually takes between 2 or 3 weeks to organize a fight as we need to find an appropriate opponent.
 If there is enough time they can organize a fight for you in the local stadium.
 For advanced fighters we can organize fights in Bangkok in the prestigious Lumpini and Rajadamnern Stadiums.